 Why Do Dogs Howl?

 Dog's howl for a number of reasons, one of which I've briefly mentioned, which is to communicate.
 They also howl to say, 'Hey look, I'm here!'
-Dogs like making their presence known, especially if they're being ignored or they want something.
+Dogs like making their presence known, especially if they're being ignored or if they want something.

 High pitched sounds also goad dogs to howl.
 The sirens of emergency vehicles (ambulances, police cars, fire engines, and even some musical instruments) bother some dogs while others remain unaffected.